-Today officially ends my first full week of back to school.
+If your looking for ideas on prepping your classroom for the new school year, be sure to keep reading.
+I’m officinally finished with classroom preparation, because today ends my first full week of back to school.
 As you already know, inservice days and first days with students are a complete whirlwind (although, some of my favorite days of the year)!
 I often get so caught up in my “real job” that I forget to take pictures for blogging purposes, which happened again as I set up my new classroom.
 This means that I’ll be sharing my “real life” photos.
 Everything has already been moved and used, so you won’t see any perfectly straight rows or beautifully organized containers.
-However, I do think it will be a happy, fun, and functional space for my students and me.
+However, I do think it will be a happy, fun, and functional space.

 I’m using baskets inside students’ desks again, since I’ll be team teaching.
 These are the best way for me to keep my students organized.
 I like to group my desks into clusters of four, which makes group work and partner work easy.

+When prepping your classroom, you want to think about a space for your books.
 I created a small reading area for my new classroom library.
 It isn’t big, but I’ve never had enough space for any type of reading area before, so I love it!
 I organize my books into plastic baskets, with some books organized by level.
-My books start at Level L and go through T+.
 I have several books organized by series.
 Some of my students’ favorites are Diary of a Wimpy Kid, Magic Tree House, Land of Stories, Who Would Win, I Survived, and Treasure Hunters.

 I have more books that are organized by author, such as Andrew Clements, Kate DiCamillo, and Christopher Paul Curtis.
 I also have a few containers organized by genre.
 At one time, my classroom library was much larger than it is now, but I found that it was a bit too much for my students.
 I now try to be a bit more selective about what I include in my library, where I focus on the quality of what I offer, rather than sheer quantity of books.